developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/faq/index.md

 ### Q: Should I use DataWedge or EMDK for my app?

 A: **DataWedge provides a quick and easy way to add scanning capabilities to an existing app, and Zebra recommends evaluating the use of DataWedge before building or modifying an app for scanning with EMDK**.
 DataWedge comes preinstalled on all Zebra devices, accepts input from scanners, imagers, cameras, mag-stripe readers, RFID and other peripherals, can infinitely manipulate the acquired data and outputs it as keystrokes, intent payload or over an IP connection.
-All functions of DataWedge can be controlled programmatically through Android intents.
-For more information, **see the [DataWedge vs. EMDK feature comparison chart](https://techdocs.zebra.com/help/#datawedgevsemdkcomparison)**.
+All functions of DataWedge can be controlled programmatically through Android intents. **See the [DataWedge vs. EMDK feature comparison chart](https://techdocs.zebra.com/help/#datawedgevsemdkcomparison)** for more information.

 -----